kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 can deadlock against a page-fault path that waits for publication.

 The current rule is intentionally narrow.
-Within each defined function, it performs a forward control-flow analysis and reports a direct `mte_copy_tags_from_user()` call when an ignored-result call to either initialization helper may precede it and no tagged-state publication must have occurred.
-It does not claim to be a general lock, alias, or interprocedural concurrency analysis.
+Within each defined function, it performs a forward control-flow analysis and reports direct MTE tag-copy or ordinary user-copy helpers when an ignored-result call to either initialization helper may precede them and no tagged-state publication must have occurred.
+The recognized direct calls are `mte_copy_tags_from_user()`, `mte_copy_tags_to_user()`, `copy_from_user()`, `copy_to_user()`, and
+`clear_user()`.
+It does not claim to be a general lock, alias, uaccess, or interprocedural concurrency analysis.
 Storing and checking an acquisition result is left unclassified rather than guessed about.

 The checker inspects every function in the typed AST, independently of Eva's selected entry-point reachability.
 On the complete pinned ARM64 KVM